harshchandwani/medium/README.md

 ## About this project

-This project is an experiment to see how a modern app (with cloudflare workers, postgres DB, Hono, Prisma, JWT and React) would work in a Production ready application.
+This project experiments to see how a modern app (with Cloudflare workers, Postgres DB, Hono, Prisma, JWT and React) would work in a Production-ready application.

-## Features
+## Tech Used

 - **React** for Frontend
 - **TailwindCSS** for CSS